Children's nursing is a rewarding but demanding career. You'll need to show empathy, sensitivity and have excellent communication skills to succeed

-- the ability to work independently, especially for community-based work;
+- the ability to work independently, particularly when based in the community

-- organisational skills and the ability to manage your time and workload effectively;
+- organisational skills, to manage your time and workload effectively

-Although not essential, pre-entry experience is valuable as it provides an insight into the profession and shows universities and NHS Trusts that you understand what the career involves.
-Voluntary work for your local NHS Trust or St John Ambulance is useful, as is experience working as a healthcare assistant.
-Experience of care work or other work with children is also useful.
+Although not essential, pre-entry experience is valuable as it provides you with an insight into the profession and shows universities and NHS Trusts that you understand what the career involves.

-- general practice (GP) practices, as specialists in child health;
+- general practices (GPs), as specialists in child health

 - charities and voluntary organisations.

-The majority of sick children are cared for at home by their families with the support of a community nursing team.
-A number of paediatric nurses are based totally in the community and some have a particular specialism, such as cystic fibrosis, diabetes or asthma.
 As in other branches of nursing, care is becoming more community based.
+Depending on the illness, some sick children are cared for at home by their families with the support of a community nursing team.
+It's possible to be based totally in the community with a specialism such as cystic fibrosis, diabetes or asthma.

 Look for job vacancies at: